I may earn from purchases through links in this post.

 - 1/4 ounce Luxardo maraschino liqueur

-- 3 dashes orange bitters preferably Regan’s
+- 3 dashes orange bitters, preferably Regan’s

 - 3 dashes Angostura aromatic bitters

 - Add the Old Tom gin, sweet vermouth, maraschino and both kinds of bitters to an ice-filled mixing glass (or mixing tin) and stir with a barspoon until chilled.
 Strain into a chilled coupe or martini glass.
-Garnish with lemon peel.
+Garnish with lemon twist.
 Serve immediately.